Mathiang Yak Anek

-Mathiang Yak Anek was a 19th-century female Dinka chief and escaped slave.
-Born in the 1860s, she was enslaved as a child by Turkish-Egyptian traders.
+Mathiang Yak Anek (1860s - ?), was a 19th-century female Dinka chief and escaped slave.
+Born in the 1860s, she was enslaved as a child by Turkish-Egyptian traders and subjected to slavery in Sudan.
 She escaped during the advance of British colonial troops and returned to her home in Pathiong Gok (now part of South Sudan).
 She became the chief of her people.
 Following a dispute with a rival leader, she was removed from her position by colonial officials.

 Early life and enslavement

 Mathiang Yak Anek was born in the 1860s to a Dinka family in the Pagok Pathiong Gok community of Turkish Sudan (now South Sudan).
 As a child, she was abducted from her village by Turkish-Egyptian traders and taken as a slave to the regional slaving post of Tonj.

 Anek was sold and then taken north to Omdurman, the capital of the Mahdist State, where she was resold.
 She was forced to undergo female genital mutilation, a common experience for female slaves.
 For three years, she worked as a slave near Buri.
 She learned to speak Arabic and was informally married to a man in Northern Sudan.